Sprayer

 Settings and uses

-Formula for calculating the volume of spray mixture applied per hectare:
+Here is the formula for calculating the volume of spray mixture applied per hectare

 V (km/h) x L (m)

-• Volume: quantity of spray mixture to be applied in litres per hectare
+• Q: quantity of spray liquid to be applied in litres per hectare (L/ha)

-• Flow rate: total sprayer flow rate in litres per minute
+• D: total sprayer output in litres per minute (L/min)

-• L: working width in metres (the distance between 2 passes of the tractor)
+• W: working width in metres (the distance between 2 passes of the tractor)

-Number of rows treated per pass: 4 complete rows planted at 2 metres apart
+Number of rows treated per pass: 4 full rows with a row spacing of 2 metres.
+So L = 8 m

 Working speed: 5 km/h.

-The volume of spray liquid per hectare planted will be :
+The volume of spray mixture sprayed per hectare will be :

-This method is to be preferred when it can be carried out (ventilation shut-off) because, although it takes longer, it can be used to detect flow rate differences between the different nozzles.
+This method is preferable where it can be carried out (with the ventilation switched off) because, although it takes longer, it can detect differences in flow rates between the various nozzles or diffusers.
 Simple to carry out, all you need is a test tube and a stopwatch, then measure the volume of liquid flowing from each nozzle (or diffuser) for one minute.
-It should be noted that, in some cases, a heterogeneous flow rate may result from a technical choice.

-4. Fill the sprayer with a graduated container until it is completely full again.
+3. Fill the sprayer with a graduated container so as to fill it to the brim again.

 Sprayer flow control - Source A. Martinet